-The following is a list of plugins that can cause issues when configured or used in certain ways:
+The following is a list of plugins that are known to cause issues in some configurations:

 Here are some cache plugins to use with caution: